 She has worked in the Adult Psychiatry Department at Guy’s Hospital in London, and since 2002 she has been working as a freelancer in Greece.
 She has taken part in numerous international and national conferences as a lecturer, she writes in the journal and daily newspapers and she has a large number of TV broadcasters as a guest expert.

-She is a member and President of the International Society of Ecopsychology (IES) and officially recognized as the representative of IES in Greece with the establishment of the “Hellenic Ecopsychology Society”, which has been active in Greece since 2007.
+She is a member, former President and current part of the Board of the International Society of Ecopsychology (IES) and officially recognized as the representative of IES in Greece with the establishment of the “Hellenic Ecopsychology Society”, which has been active in Greece since 2007